MoonBoi9001/Avalanche-node-quickstart-quide/Guide for Windows PC.md

 ### Step 2: Backup your staking keys.

 1. Next you will NEED to backup your staking keys!!!
 (Very important!)

 2. Open a terminal window on your Windows PC by typing CMD into the windows searchbar and clicking on command prompt.

-3. MODIFY the following command to suit your circumstance before entering it into your terminal window:
+3. MODIFY the following command to suit your circumstances before entering it into your terminal window:
 - `scp -r mainuser@xxx.xxx.xxx.xxx:/home/mainuser/.avalanchego/staking C:/Users/"WindowsUsername"/avalanche_backup_todays_date`

 Make sure to replace `mainuser` with whatever you called your login (if you followed my guide then you chose mainuser anyway so no need to change it), also make sure to replace `xxx.xxx.xxx.xxx` with your servers IP, also make sure to replace `avalanche_backup_todays_date` with the actual date e.g `avalanche_backup_21_03_2023`...

 4. Verify that your staker keys have been saved to the chosen directory on your Windows PC and I also strongly recommend saving them to a pen stick or removable storage device for extra safety.
 If your node is ever shutdown or goes wrong and you need to restore your NodeID on another server then you will need these files to restore the NodeID and retain your staking uptime.
 Avalanche requires a MINIMUM staking uptime of 80%+ (at time of writing) for rewards payout.

 ### Step 3: Find your NodeID: